 - Size: Up to 10cm in length

 - Distribution: Found all around the coastline of England and Ireland, but in greater numbers in the south west of England as well as parts of Ireland and Wales.
-Also found along the coast of Africa and throughout the Mediterranean.
+Thet are also found along the coast of Africa and throughout the Mediterranean.

 The common prawn is found around most of the British Isles.
-It is an important species as it provides a source of prey to many species of fish, and is also a commercially important species.
-It also has a use to anglers as a bait.
+It is an important species as it provides a source of prey to many species of fish, and is also commercially important.
+It also has use to anglers as bait.

 This species has two small claws on its front legs, and three pairs of walking legs.
 It is usually translucent in appearance with brown, yellow or pinkish-red stripes.
 The rostrum (head section) curves upwards.
 Long, trailing antenna extend from the head.

 The common prawn can be found in the inter-tidal zone, and will also live in depths down to around fifty metres.
 They generally live in groups and prefer rocky areas where they will hide in the gaps and crevices between rocks, or make their home underneath rocks or within heavy seaweed beds.
 The common prawn will feed on anything it can find, with dead fish and the remains of any form of sea creatures being eaten.
 As well as this small crustaceans will be hunted, and shellfish which have been dislodged from their homes will also be consumed.
 The common prawn is an omnivore and will also feed on plant matter, algae and organic debris if they are present.
 Prawns are themselves prey for a large number of species with all British demersal fish such as cod, plaice, whiting and haddock all feeding on prawns.